aptech/docs/docs/cc/data-import-and-export.rst

 -------------------------

 ======================       ====================================================================================
+:doc:`getHeaders`            Returns the variable names from a dataset as a string array.
 :doc:`loadd`                 Loads data into a GAUSS dataframe.
 The supported dataset types are CSV, Excel (XLS, XLSX), HDF5, GAUSS Matrix (FMT), GAUSS Dataset (DAT), Stata (DTA) and SAS (SAS7BDAT, SAS7BCAT).
 :doc:`saved`                 Writes a matrix or dataframe in memory to a dataset in a specified format.
 ======================       ====================================================================================